-The School of Information and Library Science (SILS) Library is part of the UNC-CH Academic Affairs Library System and its collections are available for use in the library by all interested persons.
-To borrow materials from the SILS Collection, UNC-CH students, faculty and staff need a UNC One Card.
+The School of Information and Library Science (SILS) Library is part of the UNC-Chapel Hill Academic Affairs Library System and its collections are available for use in the library by all interested persons.
+To borrow materials from the SILS Collection, UNC-Chapel Hill students, faculty and staff need a UNC One Card.
 The card is available from the One Card Office, which is located in the basement of UNC Student Stores.
 NCSU, Duke University, and NCCU students can use their own ID cards, but first must go to the Davis Library Circulation Desk to be entered into the system.
 Other patrons need a Borrower’s Card, which is available at the Davis Library Circulation Desk.

 By borrowing library materials you are agreeing to pay any fine or fee that is charged for materials that are returned late, damaged or lost.